chatterley-ai/chatterley/README.md

 ## Contributing

-Open an issue or PR with any improvements, especially around packaging and cross‑platform installers.
+If you're interested in contributing, please open an issue or submit a PR with improvements.
+We are particularly interested in contributors with strong backgrounds in Node.JS, frontend devs, UI specialists, UX specialists, and technical writers.